-I got an Cast-Aluminum Nonstick Aebleskiver Pana few months ago, but never did anything with it.
+I got a Cast-Aluminum Nonstick Aebleskiver Pan a few months ago but never did anything with it.
 You’re really supposed to add fruit to the centers, but I decided to add some mini Reese’s Peanut Butter Cups to the centers.

 Oh my!
 How Wonderful!!